philwilkes/TLS2trees/README.md

 ## Citation
-### If you find this tool helpful or use this tool in your research, please cite:
+### If you use this tool in published research, please cite:

 **The semantic segmentation tool is described here:**
 \